-Galvanized steel is an essential part of everyday life, and it’s all around us.
+Galvanized steel is an essential part of everyday life.
 But how does its prevalence today affect the environment of the future?
 How sustainable is it?
 What role does it play in the circular economy?
 And is the galvanizing process itself environmentally friendly?

 Steel is essential for housing, infrastructure, transport, manufacturing, and agriculture.
 Everywhere you look, you’ll see galvanized steel.
 It’s used as frames for our buildings, safety on our roads, and support for the bridges we cross.
 Hence we must never waste it or waste the resources used to produce it by throwing it away when its original function is no longer valid.
 Instead, we must repurpose steel, especially if the world wants to move away from traditional business models of use-throw-away-remake to a more environmentally friendly, sustainable circular economy that aims to eliminate waste and repurpose resources.

 A circular economy encourages materials to be made, used, reused, remade, and recycled.

 Hot dip galvanizing fits perfectly into a circular economy because it optimizes steel’s durability (enabling it to be used again) and facilitates the ease of reuse.
 If there’s no immediate need to repurpose, it can be recycled.
 Here’s how:

 When steel is galvanized, it’s dipped in a bath of molten zinc, where it alloys with the iron in the steel to form zinc/iron alloy layers.
 These layers form the basis of the coating, which is then overlain with free zinc as it’s withdrawn from the galvanizing bath.
 The result is a robust, durable, and corrosion-protective finish that will last for many years.

 Without a galvanized coating, steel would corrode, and its lifespan would be short.
 However, with a galvanized coating, steel can last between 34 and 170 years before the base steel is exposed.
 This means that steel can be used for the original purpose for which it was fabricated, and – once the project is dismantled – the steel is still good enough to be used elsewhere.

 Facilitating ease of reuse